 In the image above, the flight zone is approximated by the dashed red line.
 When a livestock handler enters the animal’s flight-zone, the animal will begin to feel uncomfortable.
 To ease the stress the animal will respond by moving away from the handler until the handler is once again outside of the animal’s flight zone.

-With this understanding, a handler can use their knowledge of the flight zone to encourage their livestock to move where they want their cattle to go (this discussion is relevant for all herding livestock such as bison and sheep).
+With this understanding, a handler can use their knowledge of the flight zone to encourage their livestock to move where the handler wants their cattle to go (this discussion is relevant for all herding livestock such as bison and sheep).

 Flight zones vary in size.